GhemadShreya/Grossery-Managment-system/README.md

 -**GitHub**: https://github.com/GhemadShreya

 🎉 Enjoy using the Grocery Management System!
-Built with ❤️ in Core Java.
+Built with ❤️ in  Java.